tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 categories: programming
 ---
 <p><i>
-In this four-part series, I attempt to journal some cool things I learnt about Swift, the native iOS development language.
+In this three-part series, I attempt to journal some cool things I learnt about Swift, the native iOS development language.
 I've been deployed to the mobile development team in my new role and will have to pick up Swift.
 My mentor at work told me that, "All languages are the same in semantics, they just differ in syntax."
 Really?
 I am frankly sceptical.
 Well, I am going to find out for myself.
 </i></p>
 <p><i>
-Having been trained in Java as my primary programming language prior, Swift, from what I've gathered so far, seems like a different ball game altogether.
-I am frankly feeling rather intimidated by how expressive it is, bordering on being almost too wild.
-It will understandably be impossible to write about every single feature of such a rich language, so I will focus on documenting features that are new or quirky.
+Having been trained in Java as my primary programming language prior, Swift, from what I've gathered thus far (and that is not very far given my incursion into Swift is in its infantile stages), seems like a different ball game altogether.
+I am feeling rather intimidated by how expressive it is, bordering on being almost too wild.
+It will understandably be impossible to write about every single feature of such an expressively rich language, so I will focus on documenting features that I find quirky or can't wrap my head around.
 </i></p>
 <p><i>
-That also means getting up to speed with using Xcode.
-Goodbye for now beloved VS Code.
+This also means getting up to speed with using Xcode.
+Goodbye for now, my reliable and beloved friend, VSCode.
 </i></p>
 <p><i>
 I am currently learning from 'Swift Apprentice - Beginning Programming with Swift' (Seventh Edition) by the raywenderlich Tutorial Team.
 This book was recommended to me by an iOS developer on my team.